Eurofighter Typhoon: Procurement, production and costs

-In 1985 the estimated cost of 250 UK aircraft was £7 billion.
+In 1985, the estimated cost of 250 UK aircraft was £7 billion.
 By 1997 the estimated cost was £17 billion; by 2003, £20 billion, and the in-service date (2003, defined as the date of delivery of the first aircraft to the RAF) was 54 months late.
-After 2003, the MoD refused to release updated cost-estimates on the grounds of commercial sensitivity.
+After 2003, the MoD refused to release updated cost estimates on the grounds of commercial sensitivity.
 However, in 2011, the National Audit Office estimated the UK's "assessment, development, production and upgrade costs eventually hit £22.9 billion" and total programme costs would reach £37 billion.

-By 2007, Germany estimated the system cost (aircraft and training, plus spare parts) at €120 million and said it was in perpetual increase.
+By 2007, the First Merkel cabinet (Germany) estimated the system cost (aircraft and training, plus spare parts) at €120 million and said it was in perpetual increase.
 On 17 June 2009, Germany ordered 31 aircraft of Tranche 3A for €2.8 billion, leading to a system cost of €90 million per aircraft.

-The UK's Committee of Public Accounts reported that mismanagement of the project had helped increase the cost of each aircraft by seventy-five percent.
+The UK's Committee of Public Accounts reported that mismanagement of the project had helped increase the cost of each aircraft by seventy-five per cent.

 The Spanish MoD put the cost of their Typhoon project up to December 2010 at €11.718 billion, up from an original €9.255 billion and implying a system cost for their 73 aircraft of €160 million.

 On 31 March 2009, a Eurofighter Typhoon fired an AIM-120 AMRAAM whilst having its radar in passive mode for the first time; the necessary target data for the missile was acquired by the radar of a second Eurofighter Typhoon and transmitted using the Multifunctional Information Distribution System (MIDS).
 The entire Typhoon fleet passed the 500,000 flying hours milestone in 2018.
 As of August 2019, a total of 623 orders had been received.

-In July 2016, the ten-year Typhoon Total Availability Enterprise (TyTAN) support deal between the RAF and industry partners BAE and Leonardo was announced that aims to reduce the Typhoon's per-hour operating cost by 30 to 40 percent.
-This should equate to a saving of at least £550 million ($712 million), which "will be recycled into the programme" and, according to BAE, will result in the Typhoon having a per-hour operating cost "equivalent to a F-16".
-By 2022 it was estimated that savings would be "over £500 million."
+In July 2016, the ten-year Typhoon Total Availability Enterprise (TyTAN) support deal between the RAF and industry partners BAE and Leonardo was announced that aimed to reduce the Typhoon's per-hour operating cost by 30 to 40 per cent.

+This would equate to a saving of at least £550 million ($712 million), which "will be recycled into the programme" and, according to BAE, would result in the Typhoon having a per-hour operating cost "equivalent to a F-16".

+By 2022, it was estimated that savings would be "over £500 million."